• Skip to primary navigation

 • Place the liver in a bowl and cover with about 3/4 cup coconut milk.
 Let sit for at least 30 minutes.
 After soaking, discard the coconut milk and then rinse the liver under cold running water.
 Drain well, pat dry and remove white connective tissue, if any.
 Set aside.

 • When the onions are cooked through and golden, add the salt, rosemary, thyme, cloves, cinnamon and apple.
 Continue cooking for 4-5 minutes, until the apple becomes soft and tender.
-Again, add a one tablespoon of water as necessary if you find the mixture attaches too much.

 • Transfer the mixture to your food processor and give that a few spins on pulse, just to break everything down.
 While blending, drizzle in 1/2 cup coconut milk.
 Continue blending until smooth.